Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Implementation

 \subsection{States \& Actions}

-We represent the state of the \ac{mdp} in a given time step as a set of facts expressed in the domain language.
-A particular state could thus be described as the set

-given the predicates \(\left\{P, Q, Z, C\right\}\) and objects \(\left\{x_1, y_1, y_2\right\}\).\footnote{Since the truthiness and values of literals are assumed to be variable, it would be more correct to denote each fact with a time or step.
-We do not, however, since our calculations only ever involve the current state.} As a delimitation, function symbols are assumed to always map objects to singular values in \(\mathbb{R}\).
-Facts that are explicitly known to be false are not included in the state data base.
-If we maintain the assumption of full observability in the environment, there is no information lost by making this choice, as we do not need to distinguish between a fact being negative or missing from the data base~\citep{DBLP:conf/adbt/Reiter77}.
-This choice makes the state description significantly smaller than if negative literals are included.
+We represent the state of the \ac{mdp} in a given time step as a set of facts expressed in the domain language\footnote{Since the truthiness and values of literals are assumed to be variable, it would be more correct to denote each fact with a time or step.
+We do not, however, since our calculations only ever involve the current state.}.
+To reduce the size of the state data base, facts that are explicitly known to be false are not included.
+No information is lost through this choice if we maintain the assumption of full observability in the environment, as there is no need to distinguish between a fact being false or missing from the data base~\citep{DBLP:conf/adbt/Reiter77}.
 Actions in the \ac{mdp} are represented as ground atoms from the same language as the state by assigning a subset of predicates in the domain language as action symbols, \(A \subset P\).
-As an example, given the action symbols \(\left\{A_1, A_2\right\}\), which can have different arities and type restrictions, a possible set of actions in the above state may be \(\left\{A_1(x_1), A_1(x_2), A_2(x_1)\right\}\).
+An example state with actions is shown in Appendix \ref{sec:example-state}.